 - Preheat the oven to 400°CF/205°C.

 - Brush the inside and outside of the pumpkin with olive oil, and season the inside well with salt and pepper.

 - Spoon the filling mixture into the pumpkin - packing it fairly tightly - and place the lid on top.

 - Wrap the pumpkin completely in a layer of aluminium foil and place on a baking tray.
 Bake in the oven for 1 hour.

 - Remove the foil and bake the pumpkin, uncovered, for a further 10 minutes.
 The pumpkin is ready when you can easily push a knife into the skin.

-- Remove it from the oven and serve cut into four wedges with your favourite seasonal greens, mashed potatoes and if you wish, gravy.
+- Remove from the oven and serve cut into four wedges with your favourite seasonal greens or salad, mashed potatoes and if you wish, gravy.